axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

 <br>

 <h2>Introduction</h2>
-<p style="text-align: justify; ">In the book <a href="https://radicals.world/fDm2e">RADICAL COMPANIES</a>, we only considered how the RADICAL model would work in <em>a company environment</em>, and other than a mention, we said nothing about money, land, or governments.
+<p style="text-align: justify; ">In the book <a href="https://radicals.world/fDm2e">RADICAL COMPANIES</a>, we only considered how the <span style="font-size: smaller; ">RADICAL</span> model would work in <em>a company environment</em>, and other than a mention, we said nothing about money, land, or governments.
 </p>
-<p style="text-align: justify; ">In <a href="https://radicalcompanies.com/2022/03/17/radical-coins"><span style="font-size: smaller; ">RADICAL COIN</span></a>, I laid out a few ideas about money and what it would look like in a decentralized, transparent world.
-Land and government are definitely harder topics for me.
-In this document I am laying out my thoughts about what the model for land would look like in a RADICAL world.
+<p style="text-align: justify; ">In <a href="https://radicalcompanies.com/2022/03/17/radical-coins"><span style="font-size: smaller; ">RADICAL COIN</span></a>, I laid out a few ideas about money and what it would look like in a decentralized, transparent world; land and government are definitely harder topics for me.
+In this document I am laying out my thoughts about what the model for land would look like in a <span style="font-size: smaller; ">RADICAL</span> world.
 </p>

 <h2>Land Models</h2>